fe1inae/tf2/README.md

 - Team Fortress 2
 	- [mastercomfig](https://github.com/mastercomfig/mastercomfig) for the fantastic base of my tf2 cfg <3
 	- [hypnotize](https://github.com/Hypnootize/hypnotize-hud) for the hud im tweaking
-	- [jooonior loadouts script](https://github.com/jooonior/tf2-loadouts-script) for a script i would be too lazy to make myself
+	- [jooonior](https://github.com/jooonior/tf2-loadouts-script) for a script i would be too lazy to make myself